Myzhar/RoboController/LLU/README.md

 LOW LEVEL UNIT
 --------------

-HLU folder contains the High Level software:
+LLU folder contains the Low Level software, all the software that runs on a board powered by a MCU:

 * ......